AnalyticsEnthusiast/AWSRedshiftDataWarehouse/README.md

 <br>

-To destroy the Redhsift cluster after use
+To destroy the Redhsift cluster run the following

 ```
 > python delete_warehouse.py